-Figure 3.3: Calibration of input voltage, plotted are a external measurement and internal values, vs the recalculated pin voltage based on the internal value and used default function (default coefficients see Figure 4.2)
+Figure 3.4: Calibration of input voltage, plotted are a external measurement and internal values, vs the recalculated pin voltage based on the internal value and used default function (default coefficients see Figure 4.2)

-When looking at calibrating the input voltage (Figure 3.3), we can clearly see a relatively constant offset of $\approx 1$ V. In Figure 3.3 a polynomial fit of 2nd degree is done and its coefficients extracted (Figure 4.2.1, line 9).
-These coefficients not only show an offset, but also some deviation in the incline and curve from the default values.
+When looking at calibrating the input voltage (Figure 3.4), we can clearly see a relatively constant offset of $\approx 1V$.
+In Figure 3.4 a polynomial fit of 2nd degree2 is done and its coefficients extracted (Figure 4.2.1, line 9).
+These coefficients not only show an offset, but also some deviation in the

-&lt;sup>2A Fit of second degree will be used in the complete calibration process
+2A Fit of second degree will be used in the complete calibration process